TayisiyaChernenko/NLPBooksRecs/README.md

 ### Data sources, approaches
 We use the UCSD Goodreads Dataset

 (https://cseweb.ucsd.edu/~jmcauley/datasets/goodreads.html).
-This data is extremely large, so we are considering limiting our analysis to a subset of books rather than every book for every genre.
+This data is extremely large, so we are limited our analysis to a subset of books rather than every book for every genre.

-For each of the two main topics, we are considering a couple approaches.
-For topic modeling, we will consider LDA and BERTopic.
-For review summarization, we will consider extractive summarization using TextRank.
+For each of the two main topics, we considered a couple approaches.

+For key sentitments, we used log odds analysis with the informed Dirichlet priors.

+For review summarization, we considered extractive summarization using TextRank, but ended up using the Hugging Face BART model with Transformers.

 ### Running the program
 The program currently runs only locally.
 A furture goal would be to aquire a domain and host it publically.